pchapin/augusta/doc/README.md

 This folder contains the main Augusta documentation set.
 There are four independent documents, each in its own subfolder.

-- **Design Documentation** describes the design of Augusta, including the architecture and implementation notes.
+- **Design Documentation** describes the design of Augusta, including architecture and implementation notes.

-- **Reference Manual** provides a detailed reference for the Augusta and the specific subset of Ada that it compiles.
+- **Reference Manual** provides a detailed reference for Augusta and the specific subset of Ada that it compiles.

 - **Tutorial** is a step-by-step guide to using Augusta, including getting-started instructions and simple examples.